yetanotheraryan/relax-json/README.md

-# safe-json
+# relax-json

-A tiny utility for **safe JSON parsing and stringifying** without crashing your application.
+A tiny utility for **relaxed JSON parsing and stringifying** without crashing your application.

 `JSON.parse()` throws when it encounters invalid JSON.
 `relax-json` ensures your program **never crashes due to malformed JSON**.